Omar Alghabra

-Omar Alghabra PC (عمر الغبرا; born October 24, 1969) is a Canadian politician who has served as the minister of transport since January 2021.
-A member of the Liberal Party, he has represented the riding of Mississauga Centre in the House of Commons since the 2015 election.
+Omar Alghabra PC (عمر الغبرا; born October 24, 1969) is a Saudi-born Syrian-Canadian politician who served as Canada's minister of transport from 2021 to 2023.
+A member of the Liberal Party, he represented the riding of Mississauga Centre in the House of Commons from 2015 election until 2025.
 He was previously the member of Parliament (MP) for Mississauga—Erindale from 2006 to 2008.

 Early life and education

 Alghabra was born in Al-Khobar, Saudi Arabia to a Syrian family.
 His father, an architect, moved their family to Saudi Arabia in 1968.
 Alghabra has stated that he remembers living a sheltered life there, attending private school and visiting Syria in the summer.
 Alghabra completed his high school education at the Dhahran Ahliyya School in Alkhobar.
 He then moved to Damascus, Syria, where he started his engineering degree at Damascus University.
 He decided to complete his education in Canada.

 Alghabra moved to Toronto when he was 19 years old to attend school.
 He attended grade 13 to obtain his Ontario high school diploma.
 Later, he completed his Bachelor of Engineering at Ryerson Polytechnical Institute.

 Alghabra also attended York University, where he graduated with a Master of Business Administration.